pasis/ls-fuse/README.md

 ## DESCRIPTION

 ls-fuse mounts output of 'ls -lR', 'ls -lRZ' or 'ls -l' as a pseudo filesystem.
+Output of ftp clients' ls command can be mounted as well.

 Supported output of ls with options: